-Without further ado, here are some basics that every person should know before going into a divorce mediation.
+Without further ado, here are some basics on how to prepare for divorce mediation.

 1. It Will Be Stressful.
 If you have dodged the bullet of litigation, you are among the fortunate few.
 However, having to sit at a table where you’ll have to agree on every aspect of your former life being split in two won’t be a piece of cake.
 So make sure that the mediator creates a comfortable environment for you.
 In some cases, your lawyer will be by your side in each session; in others, you may meet with just your ex-spouse and the mediator.

 2. Nobody Can Resolve a Divorce Better Than You.
 As full of rage and hurt as two people on the brink of a separation are, it is a known fact that a judge or an arbiter can’t possibly understand the relationship between them as well as they do.
 It is only natural then that the divorcing couple should be the ones negotiating their agreement rather than having one imposed on them by someone else.

 3. You Will Be in Control.
 Not being in court has its perks, since a lawyer’s clients will have more control over the decision-making process.
 Here are a few things that a good lawyer will do to prepare their clients for divorce mediation:

 - A lawyer will explain to their client that all settlement proposals should be looked at seriously, and not immediately dismissed; they need to go over them with you after the mediation when the heat of the “battle” has worn down.